 - in the plant area: reuse of existing/occupied areas and infrastructures; disposal of infrastructure and restoration/return of the area at the end of its life cycle, use of technological solutions to reduce the overall size of the infrastructure.

-As regards the protection and conservation of habitats and wild species, the EU issued two directives, Directive 409/79, adopted in April 1979, regarding the conservation of wild birds (the “Birds Directive”) and Council Directive 43/92, adopted in May 1992, regarding the conservation of natural habitats and wild flora and fauna (“Habitats Directive”).
+As regards the protection and conservation of habitats and wild species, the EU issued two regulations, Council Directive 409/79, adopted in April 1979, on the conservation of wild birds (the “Birds Directive”) and Council Directive 43/92, adopted in May 1992, on the conservation of natural habitats and wild flora and fauna (“Habitats Directive”).
 These directives created a consistent ecological network of protected areas in the European Union, known as Natura 2000.

-At these two plants, in order to protect biodiversity, Hera Group carries out acute toxicity tests on the treatment plants.
-In the 2005-2017 period, these tests showed that the water disposed of had no toxicity.
+At these two plants, in order to protect biodiversity, Hera Group carries out acute toxicity tests on the purification plants.